Search for supernova neutrinos and constraint on the galactic star formation rate with the KamLAND data: Discussion

-Actually, observed events in KamLAND follows a Poisson distribution with mean $N_{\mathrm{KL}}$.
+Actually, observed events in KamLAND follow a Poisson distribution with mean $N_{\mathrm{KL}}$.
 To reproduce the time distribution of supernova neutrinos in KamLAND, we make the probability density function (PDF) of them.
-We carry out MC simulation based on the above Poisson distribution and PDF, then search for a neutrino cluster which requires two DC events within a 10-s window.
-Typically, $N_{\mathrm{KL}}$ yields 10 events for a ccSN within 10\,s in case of $r=25\,\mathrm{kpc}$ and normal mass ordering for neutrinos.
+We carry out MC simulation based on the above Poisson distribution and PDF, then search for a neutrino cluster that requires two DC events within a 10\,s window. $N_{\mathrm{KL}}$ yields $10\mathrm{-}30$ events for a ccSN within 10\,s in case of $r=25\,\mathrm{kpc}$.
 Here, the number of accidentally contaminated DC events in the supernova neutrino burst is negligibly small ($\order{10^{-5}}\,\mathrm{events}$) within the distance we expect $N_{\mathrm{KL}}>1$.
 These calculations provide detection probabilities as a function of distance as shown in Figure~\ref{fig:detprob}.
-Blue and red bands include model and neutrino mass ordering uncertainties.
+We use all available parameter combinations in this estimation, thus blue and red bands include model and neutrino mass ordering uncertainties.
 KamLAND has a 95\% probability to the supernova neutrino burst detection with the distance for $r \leq 40\mathrm{-}59\,\mathrm{kpc}$ and $r \leq 65\mathrm{-}81\,\mathrm{kpc}$ for the ccSN and failed ccSN, respectively.
-In either case, our galaxy ($r \lesssim$ 25\,kpc) is covered with a $\geq$~99\% detection probability.
-Consequently, this result gives an upper limit on the supernova rate within our galaxy, which includes ccSN rate and failed ccSN rate, $R^{\mathrm{\,gal}}_{\mathrm {\,SN}} < 0.15\,\mathrm{yr}^{-1}$ (90\% CL) assuming that the SN rate on Large Magellanic Cloud and Small Magellanic Cloud are much smaller than the galactic SN rate.
+In either case, our Galaxy ($r \lesssim$ 25\,kpc) is covered with a $\geq$~99\% detection probability.
+Consequently, this result gives an upper limit on the supernova rate within our Galaxy, which includes ccSN rate and failed ccSN rate, $R^{\mathrm{\,gal}}_{\mathrm {\,SN}} < 0.15\,\mathrm{yr}^{-1}$ (90\% CL) assuming that the SN rate on the Large Magellanic Cloud and Small Magellanic Cloud are much smaller than the Galactic SN rate~\citep{Tammann:1994ev}.

-Next, we try to convert the galactic SN rate into a constraint on the galactic SFR.
-According to \citet{Horiuchi:2011zz, Botticella2012}, a cosmological SN rate is linked to the cosmological SFR as
+Next, we try to convert the Galactic SN rate into a constraint on the Galactic SFR.
+According to \citet{Horiuchi:2011zz} and \citet{Botticella2012}, a cosmological SN rate is linked to the cosmological SFR as